Ten Tall Men: Plot

 Kincaid is imprisoned alongside seven military prisoners and the captured Rif who has refused to talk, with the lieutenant refusing food and water to both Kincaid and the Rif.
 When his two comrades-in-arms who accompanied him on the mission, Corporals Luis Delgado (Gilbert Roland) and Pierre Molier (Kieron Moore), sneak food and water to Kincaid, he shares them with the Rif.
-To repay Kincaid's kindness and assuage his own guilt for telling the lieutenant about Kincaid's assignation with the Frenchwoman, the tells of an impending attack on Tarfa while the garrison is weak.
+To repay Kincaid's kindness and assuage his own guilt for telling the lieutenant about Kincaid's assignation with the Frenchwoman, he tells of an impending attack on Tarfa while the garrison is weak.
 The Rif believes Kincaid will escape to save himself, but he instead warns the lieutenant.

 The experienced Kincaid tells the lieutenant that their only chance is to release him to lead a series of guerrilla hit-and-run attacks to delay the enemy for five days until the regiment returns.
 The lieutenant agrees, but only if Kincaid will testify that the idea was his.
 Kincaid agrees to his terms.
 The only men available for the mission are the seven prisoners, who receive full pardons for their crimes.
 His two corporals join them, raising their number to ten.

 When scouting an enemy camp, the Legionnaires discover two rival tribes have joined forces, making them strong enough to take the city.
 Using his expertise in disguise and language, Kincaid finds out that the Rif leader, Khalid Hussein (Gerald Mohr), is marrying Mahla (Jody Lawrance) in order to cement an alliance with the other tribe.
 Kincaid kidnaps her to force the enemy to chase him for the five days.

 Mahla begins to fall in love with her handsome captor, as Hussein pursues the Legionnaires across the desert.
 In the midst of the dangers, the patrol finds a destroyed Legion truck containing a safe that one of the men opens, revealing a large Legion payroll.
 When Jardine (John Dehner) tries to get away with the payroll, he is shot, but that tells the Rifs where they are.

 Kincaid is eventually captured and Mahla freed.
 She demands that Kincaid be released unharmed, or she will not marry Hussein.
 Hussein reluctantly does so.
 Kincaid and his men infiltrate the wedding ceremony, and fighting breaks out.
 Mahla's tribe switches sides, and Hussein is killed.